blinklv/cmd-tips/report_information_about_the_cpu.md

-# Report the information about the cpu
+# Report information about the cpu

 **lscpu** is used to display information about the CPU architecture, there are
 few options for this command.
 I only just introduce the default mode, but the